janscience/adaptationprimer/lifac/README.md

 ## Firing rate

-The standard PSTH requires a bin width for estimating the probability of firing within a given time interval.
+A peri-stimulus time histogram requires a bin width for estimating the probability of firing within a given time interval.
 This measure is sensitive to the temporal precision of neuron's response to a stimulus.
 It is independent of the history of the spike train.

 A conceptionally different type of estimating a neuron's firing rate is the instantaneous firing rate.
 It computes the firing rate from the